upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 # Background on electric grids and their control

-Decentralized, electrical energy networks place special demands on operating and control procedures to ensure a continuous and efficient energy supply and at the same time play an important role in the integration of renewable energy sources.
-This applies both in connection with conventional power grids and for power supply in remote areas [@Lund2017].
+Decentralized, electrical energy networks have special demands on operating and control procedures to ensure a continuous and efficient energy supply and at the same time play an important role in the integration of renewable energy sources. [@Guerrero2013] This applies both in connection with conventional power grids and for power supply in remote areas [@Lund2017].
-Due to their high efficiency and flexibility, power electronic converters are largely used to drive modern MSG.
+Due to their high efficiency and flexibility, the integration of power electronic converters in electrical energy grid is increasing.
 Power electronics describes the application of solid-state electronics to the control and conversion of electric power, which is largely performed with semiconductor switching devices such as diodes or power transistors.